Usearus/foli-2023/README.md

 ## Done

+- Move Profile into nav image
+- Make Profile like the Figma profile page.
 - Make trash button work while rest of row is clickable
 - Click a job to bring user into a single job page (see what we did for Github User project)
 - Ability to Add and Delete a job